MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/sql-subqueries-microsoft-access-sql.md

 WHERE T1.Title = Employees.Title) Order by Title;
 ```

-<span data-ttu-id="cb3bd-135">No exemplo anterior, a palavra reservada AS é opcional.</span><span class="sxs-lookup"><span data-stu-id="cb3bd-135">In the preceding example, the AS reserved word is optional.</span></span>
+<span data-ttu-id="8aca3-135">No exemplo anterior, a palavra reservada AS é opcional.</span><span class="sxs-lookup"><span data-stu-id="8aca3-135">In the preceding example, the AS reserved word is optional.</span></span>

-<span data-ttu-id="cb3bd-p107">Algumas subconsultas são permitidas em consultas de de tabela de referência cruzada  especificamente, como predicados (aqueles na cláusula WHERE).
-As subconsultas como saída (aquelas na lista SELECT) não são permitidas nas consultas de tabela de referência cruzada.</span><span class="sxs-lookup"><span data-stu-id="cb3bd-p107">Some subqueries are allowed in crosstab queries— specifically, as predicates (those in the WHERE clause).
+<span data-ttu-id="8aca3-p107">Algumas subconsultas são permitidas em consultas de de tabela de referência cruzada  especificamente, como predicados (aqueles na cláusula WHERE).
+As subconsultas como saída (aquelas na lista SELECT) não são permitidas nas consultas de tabela de referência cruzada.</span><span class="sxs-lookup"><span data-stu-id="8aca3-p107">Some subqueries are allowed in crosstab queries— specifically, as predicates (those in the WHERE clause).
 Subqueries as output (those in the SELECT list) are not allowed in crosstab queries.</span></span>

-## <a name="example"></a><span data-ttu-id="cb3bd-138">Exemplo</span><span class="sxs-lookup"><span data-stu-id="cb3bd-138">Example</span></span>
+## <a name="example"></a><span data-ttu-id="8aca3-138">Exemplo</span><span class="sxs-lookup"><span data-stu-id="8aca3-138">Example</span></span>

-<span data-ttu-id="cb3bd-139">This example lists the name and contact of every customer who placed an order in the second quarter of 1995.</span><span class="sxs-lookup"><span data-stu-id="cb3bd-139">This example lists the name and contact of every customer who placed an order in the second quarter of 1995.</span></span>

-<span data-ttu-id="cb3bd-140">Este exemplo chama o procedimento EnumFields, que pode ser localizado no exemplo da instrução SELECT.</span><span class="sxs-lookup"><span data-stu-id="cb3bd-140">This example calls the EnumFields procedure, which you can find in the SELECT statement example.</span></span>
+<span data-ttu-id="8aca3-139">This example lists the name and contact of every customer who placed an order in the second quarter of 1995.</span><span class="sxs-lookup"><span data-stu-id="8aca3-139">This example lists the name and contact of every customer who placed an order in the second quarter of 1995.</span></span> <span data-ttu-id="8aca3-140">Ele chama o procedimento EnumFields, que pode ser encontrado no exemplo da instrução SELECT.</span><span class="sxs-lookup"><span data-stu-id="8aca3-140">It calls the EnumFields procedure, which you can find in the SELECT statement example.</span></span>

 ```vb
     Sub SubQueryX()